AlexToon55/IUPUI-ADS-h611-FinalProject/README.md

 Imagine you're playing a competitive game for the 67th time that day.
 Every attempt you change something, use a new or different race/species, try a new build strategy, use different units.
 You want to optimize your build and strategy to do the most damage possible or attack more quickly and hopefully win the game.

+Don't you just wish there was a way to learn from all those games, analyze what worked and what didn't, and improve your strategy over time?
+Maybe even have a computer help you figure it out?

 In this paper, I aim to explain back-propagation through the lens of a video game Real time strategy (RTS) optimization.
 For those non gamers, imagine a very intense, live game of chess.
 Back-propagation is the algorithm that allows neural networks to learn from their mistakes and improve over time.

+Maybe this could close our skill gap?

 ![alt text](images/ChessVsSC2.png)